-UNU-BIOLAC is accepting applications for the organization of training courses (2024 edition).
-Following our mission to build biotechnology capacities within the Latin America and Caribbean (LAC) region, we aim to help to prepare and capacitate professionals through high-level training courses.
+Following our mission to build biotechnology capacities within the Latin America and Caribbean (LAC) region, we aim to help prepare and capacitate professionals through high-level training courses.
 These activities are to be co-funded by UNU-BIOLAC throughout the LAC countries and carried out by highly qualified academics and researchers in the diverse fields of biotechnology.
+Applications are now closed, next Open Call is expected for March 2025.

 Overview

 Applications are sought from biotechnology researchers who combine the highest level of research excellence with a demonstrated passion for delivering social impact from biotechnology.
-The role to be played by our academic collaborators is of great importance for the UNU-BIOLAC mission.
-Our goal is to empower and support qualified professionals in implementing live academic activities all over the region and to incorporate them as allies of UNU-BIOLAC, the United Nations University and the United Nations.
+The role our academic collaborators will play is essential for the UNU-BIOLAC mission.
+Our goal is to empower and support qualified professionals in implementing live academic activities all over the region and to incorporate them as allies of UNU-BIOLAC, the United Nations University, and the United Nations.

 Expectations

-Selected training courses will have to rely on worldwide experts and participants equally representing the LAC region.
-At the end of the activity, each grantee must deliver a final report with all academic/training results (see below) and include a financial statement of all incurred expenses.
+Selected training courses must rely on worldwide experts and participants who represent the LAC region equally.
+At the end of the activity, each grantee must deliver a final report with all academic/training results (see below) and include a financial statement of all expenses incurred.
 The final report will be subjected to evaluation by UNU-BIOLAC.
-The emphasis in all cases is the capacitation in biotechnology of the selected participants.
+The emphasis in all cases is the capacitation of the selected participants in biotechnology as a source of solutions and the attainment of the UN SDGs.

-This call is for academic activities to be held during the second semester of 2024.
+This call is for academic activities during the second semester of 2025.

 Expected training course outputs may include, among others, research papers, poster presentations, policy recommendations, and technical manuals.
-These outputs will benefit the course participants and a wider audience through their dissemination on the Internet– quality of the product allows.
+Creating graphic material will be considered a mandatory requirement for the final approval of the course, which must include photos of the course development and testimonials from participants.
+These outputs will benefit the course participants and a wider audience through their dissemination on the Internet– the quality of the product allows.

-Important: UNU-BIOLAC will privilege funds mostly oriented to the students’ mobilisation and housing and exhorts organisers not to charge them course registration fees.
+Important: UNU-BIOLAC will privilege funds mainly oriented towards the students’ mobilization and housing and exhorts organizers not to charge them course registration fees.
 UNU-BIOLAC will not consider proposals with no counterpart funds.

-For 2024, UNU-BIOLAC is encouraging scientists to delve into 1) the use of biotechnology as a mean to solve problems of scientific nature and 2) the generation of biotechnological solutions/products derived from basic or applied science.
+For 2025, UNU-BIOLAC encourages scientists to delve into (1) the use of biotechnology to solve scientific problems and 2) the generation of biotechnological solutions/products derived from primary or applied science.

 Impact